zhengtangcao/duocun-api/README.md

 # Dependencies
 Nodejs
-  install node.js version 10.16.3 on your local machine.
-  You can use nvm to install nodejs on your mac
+  You need to install node.js version 10.16.3 on your local machine.
+You can use nvm to install nodejs on your mac:
-  `brew install nvm
+  `brew install nvm`
-  nvm install 10.16.3`
+  `nvm install 10.16.3`

 Express
 Mongodb